dart-lang/site-www/src/codelabs/iterables.md

 int value = iterable[![1]!];
 {% endprettify %}

-If you read elements with `[]`, the compiler will tell you that the operator `'[]'` isn't defined for the class `Iterable` which means that you can't use `[index]` in this case.
+If you read elements with `[]`, the compiler tells you that the operator `'[]'` isn't defined for the class `Iterable`, which means that you can't use `[index]` in this case.

-You can instead read elements with `elementAt()`, which will step through the elements of the iterable until reaching that position.
+You can instead read elements with `elementAt()`, which steps through the elements of the iterable until it reaches that position.

 <?code-excerpt "iterables/test/iterables_test.dart (iterable-elementat)"?>
 {% prettify dart %}